nbusseneau/hephaistos/README.md

 Once done, launch Hephaistos again, but this time type `2` to pick the restore option:

 ```
-INFO:hephaistos:Restored backups from 'hephaistos\backups' to '.'
+INFO:hephaistos:Restored backups from 'hephaistos-data\backups' to '.'
-INFO:hephaistos:Invalidated hashes at 'hephaistos\hashes'
+INFO:hephaistos:Invalidated hashes at 'hephaistos-data\hashes'
 INFO:hephaistos:Uninstalled Lua mod from 'Content\Mods\Hephaistos'
 ```